-The location-specific ARAR identified for the project areas applies to the open detonation of consolidated MEC (40 CFR 264.601 [Miscellaneous Treatment Units]).
-No chemical or action-specific ARARs have been identified at the Spencer Artillery Range.
+The location specific ARAR identified for the MRSs applies to the open detonation of consolidated MEC (40 CFR 264.601 [Miscellaneous Treatment Units]).
+This will occur when MEC can be safely moved from the location it was found to a safe area for demolition.
+MEC that cannot be moved safely will be blown in place.
+No chemical- or action-specific ARARs have been identified at the Spencer Artillery Range.
 The evaluation of the ability of the alternatives to comply with ARARs included a review of the ARARs pertinent to this remediation.
 Alternatives 1 and 2 have no ARARs associated with them.
-Implementation of Alternatives 3, 4, and 5 would comply with Resource Conservation and Recovery Act, Miscellaneous Treatment Units when moving munitions.
+Implementation of Alternatives 3, 4, and 5 would comply with Resource Conservation and Recovery Act when moving munitions.

-Long-term Reliability
+Long-Term Reliability

-Alternative 4 and 5 were determined to provide the best long-term effectiveness based on the ability to significantly reduce the risk due to possible MEC.
-Alternative 3 may remove MEC currently on the surface but also relies on educational awareness for long-term effectiveness.
-Although Alternative 2 can deter inappropriate interaction with MEC; it cannot prevent it.
+Alternatives 4 and 5 were determined to provide the best long-term effectiveness based on their ability to significantly reduce the risk of encountering MEC.
+Alternative 3 only removes MEC currently on the surface and relies on educational awareness for long-term effectiveness.
+Alternative 2 can deter inappropriate interaction with MEC, but it cannot prevent it.